-Norway unseats Denmark as world's happiest country: report
+Norway unseats Denmark as world's happiest country: Report

 Norway displaced Denmark as the world's happiest country in a new report released on Monday that called on nations to build social trust and equality to improve the wellbeing of their citizens.

-NEW YORK: Norway displaced Denmark as the world's happiest country in a new report released on Monday that called on nations to build social trust and equality to improve the wellbeing of their citizens.
+NEW YORK: Norway displaced Denmark as the world's happiest country in a new report released on Monday (Mar 20) that called on nations to build social trust and equality to improve the well-being of their citizens.

 The Nordic nations are the most content, according to the World Happiness Report 2017 produced by the Sustainable Development Solutions Network (SDSN), a global initiative launched by the United Nations in 2012.